 THE PRESS KIT.

-An Alumni of Trinity College of Music, The Royal Academy of Music in Aarhus, Denmark, and The Royal Danish Academy of Music in Copenhagen; Callum’s musical journey all began at the age of fifteen when he first fell in love with the sound of the tuba.
-With the help and nurture of his first tuba teacher, Callum went on to become a principle tubist of the National Youth Brass Band of Great Britain and was accepted to study at Trinity College of Music under the tutorage of Ashley (George) Wall from the Royal Opera House, and Oren Marshall, jazz tubist and session artist of international repute.
+An Alumni of Trinity College of Music, The Royal Academy of Music in Aarhus, Denmark, and The Royal Danish Academy of Music in Copenhagen; Callum has had a solid grounding in music.
+With the help and nurture of his first tuba teacher, Callum became a principal tubist of the National Youth Brass Band of Great Britain and was accepted to study at Trinity College of Music under the tutelage of Ashley (George) Wall from the Royal Opera House in London, and Oren Marshall, jazz tubist and session artist of international repute.

-At Trinity College of Music, Callum first found solo success, becoming a semi-finalist in the prestigious Gold Medal soloist competition.
-He also became the principal tubist of the World Youth Orchestra and appeared at the Lincoln Centre in New York as principle tubist of the Birmingham Symphonic Winds.
-He also made a comic appearance performing at the Royal Festival Hall dressed as a “Tuba terrorist”!
-Whilst at Trinity, he immersed himself in the rich musical environments of the Royal Opera House and Royal Philharmonic Orchestra to increase his understanding of the orchestral repertoire.
+At Trinity College of Music, Callum found solo success, becoming a semi-finalist in the prestigious Gold Medal soloist competition.
+He also became the principal tubist of the World Youth Orchestra and appeared at the Lincoln Centre in New York as principal tubist of the Birmingham Symphonic Winds.
+Whilst at Trinity, he immersed himself in the rich musical environments of the Royal Opera House and Royal Philharmonic Orchestra (RPO) to increase his understanding of the orchestral repertoire.

-Callum’s time in Denmark saw him being invited to perform professionally with the Aarhus Symphony Orchestra, Aalborg Symphony Orchestra, Prinsens Musikkorp, Randers Kammer Orkester, and the famed Scandinavian big band “Blood, Sweat, Drum ‘n’ Bass”.
-He performed as a soloist at the international RAMA music festival in Aarhus Symphony Hall, performed as a guest soloist with the Remus Symphony orchestra in Hamburg, and was invited back to the UK to perform the Vaughan Williams Tuba Concerto at the Guildhall, Cambridge.
+In Denmark, Callum was invited to perform professionally with the Aarhus Symphony Orchestra, Aalborg Symphony Orchestra, Prinsens Musikkorp, Randers Kammer Orkester, and the famed Scandinavian big band “Blood, Sweat, Drum ‘n’ Bass”.
+He performed as a soloist at the international RAMA music festival in Aarhus Symphony Hall, performed as a guest soloist with the Remus Symphony orchestra in Hamburg, and was invited to perform the Vaughan Williams Tuba Concerto at the Guildhall, Cambridge, UK.

-The end of Callum’s Journey in Denmark came with him taking up post with the world-famous Band of the Coldstream Guards, which has seen him perform in the farthest reaches of the world, from Japan all the way to assisting the United Nations in Cyprus.
-Every state ceremonial event you see, you can bet Callum is out on parade.
-Highlights of his career in the Coldstream include his first engagement being a live BBC tv performance with the Coldstream brass dectet, being on the stage band for the Festival of Remembrance at the Royal Albert Hall, being a part of the massed bands for the national act of remembrance at the Cenotaph, Whitehall, and of course Trooping the Colour for Her Majesty’s birthday parade.
-In 2017 Callum came third in the Household Divison Musician of the Year solo competition, which is open to all musicians of the Foot Guards bands in London.
+The end of Callum’s Journey in Denmark came with him taking up post with the world-famous Band of the Coldstream Guards which saw him perform in the farthest reaches of the world; from Japan all the way to assisting the United Nations in Cyprus.
+At every state ceremonial event, you could bet Callum was out on parade.
+In 2017 Callum came third in the Household Division Musician of the Year solo competition, which is open to all musicians of the Foot Guards bands in London.

 A full CV of Callum's musical adventures is available on request.